Author: Jacob E. Choby; Hanna B. Buechi; Allison J. Farrand; Eric P. Skaar; Matthew F. Barber

 Search related documents:

-- chimeric hemoglobin and hemoglobin capture: 1
+- chimeric hemoglobin and primate globin: 1

 - hemoglobin capture and human hemoglobin: 1, 2